Fredrik Solberg

 Fredrik Solberg (born 13 December 2001) is a Norwegian para-swimmer.
 He competed for Norway at the 2024 Summer Paralympics, winning a bronze medal in the 50 m freestyle S9.

 Career

 He also won silver medals in the same event at the 2022 and 2023 World Para Swimming Championships.

-Solberg also competed for Norway at the 2020 Summer Paralympics, where he finished 5th in the 50 m freestyle S9 and 8th in the 100 m breaststroke SB9.
+Solberg also competed for Norway at the 2020 Summer Paralympics, where he finished fifth in the 50 m freestyle S9 and eightth in the 100 m breaststroke SB9.